http-samc/portfolio-3.0/content/_root.md

 ${fragments/tech.html}$

 ## projects 👨‍💻
 Here are the (public) projects I've been proud to make over the years.
-There are a variety of applications made here, including: frontend, backend, desktop, mobile, api, chrome extension, and more!
+There are a variety of applications made here, including: frontend, backend, desktop, mobile, api, chrome extensions, and more!

 ${fragments/projects.html}$